A divisionDivision No. 59 · Tuesday, 10 December 2024· Commons· Taxation

 Voting Aye meant

-Support requiring the government to publish a specific impact assessment on changes to Business Asset Disposal Relief, to scrutinise whether the capital gains tax changes harm entrepreneurship and investment
+Support requiring the government to publish a specific impact assessment comparing actual Business Asset Disposal Relief claims against what would have been expected without the rate increase, arguing greater scrutiny of the capital gains tax changes is needed.

 Voting No meant